*Please read our Rules & Terms! All films must have hard-coded English subtitles.

 - Best International Short Film:

-One of the two main categories, we're accepting short films, of any genre, under 30 minutes, from all around the world, except Romania.
+We're accepting short films, of any genre, under 30 minutes, from all around the world, except Romania.

 - Best Romanian Short Film:

-Main category.
 We're accepting short films of any genre, under 30 minutes, produced in Romania or all around the world but having Romanian as the single (or main) dialogue language.

 - Best Feature Film